wehr-to/toastmasters-tech-talks/speech-03-importance-of-customizing.md

 ### 5. Philosophical Visual (Optional Closer)
 - Display a config file (like .vimrc or .typst template) next to a marketing screenshot of Chrome/Windows/Docs.
 - Briefly point out: “This looks like code, but it's really just means to ownership of your own workflow"
+- show how the audience can implement simple things, such as installing WSL on a windows machine, install firefox and mess with configurations, and how easy typst is to install